-The Group Chief Auditor reports, at least annually, to the Group Audit Committee on the independence of the Function and its staff.
-This is supported by a formal assessment of independence and objectivity for long serving staff, together with an independence self-certification.
-Updates on independence are provided by the Head of Audit Ireland to the Audit Committee.
+The Head of Audit reports, at least annually, to the Audit Committee on the independence of the Function and its staff.
+This is supported by a formal assessment of independence and objectivity for long serving staff if applicable, together with an independence self-certification.